-The church was built as part of the Benedictine monastery complex.
-The first indirect written reference to the monastery comes from 1221, and the next only from 1397.
-The monastery was dissolved in 1548-1580, probably as a result of fighting and the ongoing Reformation.
-In the 17th century the church was seriously damaged, the upper parts of both towers were destroyed.
-It was not until 1875-1876 that a serious reconstruction was carried out, funded by a nationwide collection, but unfortunately there was not enough money to finish the towers.
-The work was carried out in order to bring the church to its original romanesque form.
+St. John’s church was built in the first quarter of the 13th century as part of the Benedictine monastery complex.
+The first indirect written mention of the monastery appeared in 1221, and another, already direct record, only from 1397.
+The monastery was dissolved in 1548-1580, probably as a result of wars and the ongoing Reformation.
+In the 17th century, the church was severely damaged, with the upper parts of both towers completely destroyed.
+In the first half of the nineteenth century, it fell into decline, and in 1857 its roof collapsed due to neglect and lack of renovation.
+Only in the years 1875-1876 a major reconstruction took place, financed by a nationwide fundraiser.
+Unfortunately, however, there was not enough money to complete the towers.
+Work was carried out to bring the church into a form similar to the original, Romanesque.

 Website apsida.sk, Rimavské Janovce.